truyvietnam/Discord-cloud/README.md

 Also you should create a new discord account, make a bot and get the bot and that acc token

-# How to use (on window computer)
+# How to use
-1. Install python
-2. Create a discord bot (IMPORTANT: toggle Message Content Intent)
+1. Create a new discord bot and user, get their tokens
-3. Copy your discord bot token and get a random discord user token (for renew links), fill it in ``.env`` file
-4. Download as zip and extract it to somewhere
-5. Open Command Prompt on folder that you extracted it and type ``pip install -r req.txt`` to install python package
-6. Type ``python main.py`` to start the website on local ip and start the bot
-7. Add your discord bot to somewhere and type ``!upload <YOUR_FILE_PATH>``
+2. Get the bot into a server, and get channel id in that server
+3. Put tokens and channel id into ``.env`` file
+4. Install requirement package
+5. Run the python script

 Those download links will be stored in ``uploads.json``

-You can open a browser and go to your localhost with port 5000 to download files
+You can open a browser and go to your localhost with port 5000 to download files, upload file and delete file (only remove from uploads.json)

 # Showcase
 https://youtu.be/OH3OpkbIxHA